-The last decade has seen increased antitrinitarian activity within the Seventh-day Adventist Church.
+The last decade has seen increased anti-Trinitarian activity within the Seventh-day Adventist Church.
+Though significant, anti-Trinitarianism has remained at the margins of the movement.
 Four reasons for this activity should be mentioned.
-(1) The availability of information through the Internet.
-(2) Several other Adventist groups that emerged from the Millerite movement continue to hold to an antitrinitarian perspective.
-Examples would be the Church of God (Seventh Day), also known as the Marion Party; the previous view of the Worldwide Church of God; the Atlanta Church of God in Georgia (formerly of Oregon, Illinois, or the Age to Come Adventists), and Jehovah's Witnesses (that branched from the Advent Christian Church).
-It should be noted that the Advent Christians, like Seventh-day Adventists, have embraced the trinitarian view.
-(3) Some think that the Trinity doctrine comes from Catholic theology and therefore must be false.
-Many have not realized that the Catholic doctrine of the Trinity has differences from the Seventh-day Adventist biblical doctrine of the Trinity.
-These include eternal generation of the Son and Divine impassibility, which are influenced by Greek philosophy.
-(4) Perhaps most significant, over the last few decades, some Seventh-day Adventists have thought to return to early historical Adventist faith, or what might be called neo-restorationism.
+(1) There is the availability of information through the internet.
+(2) Several other Adventist groups, that emerged from the Millerite movement, continue to hold to an anti-Trinitarian perspective.
+(3) Some Adventists think that the doctrine of the Trinity comes from Catholic theology and therefore must be false.
+What many have not realized is that the Catholic doctrine of the Trinity differs from the Seventh-day Adventist biblical doctrine of the Trinity.
+This includes eternal generation of the Son and divine impassability, which are influenced by Greek philosophy.
+(4) Perhaps most significant, over the last few decades some Seventh-day Adventists have thought to return to the early historical Adventist faith, or what might be called neo-restorationism.

 Some have failed to recognize the dynamic nature of Seventh-day Adventist theology.
-Historically, our doctrines have developed in the context of the original distinctive core of the three angels' messages and kindred concepts.
-A small, though significant and growing segment of "historic" Adventists, are advocating a return to an antitrinitarian stance.
-Sabbatarian Adventism and Seventh-day Adventists have always been Bible-centered in their theology and doctrine.
+Adventists have always sought a clearer understanding of Bible truth.
+Historically, their doctrines have developed in the context of the original distinctive core of the Three Angel's Message and kindred concepts.
+A small though significant and growing segment of "historic" Adventists are advocating a return to an anti-Trinitarian stance.
+Seventh-day Adventists have always been Bible-centered in their theology and doctrine.
 They have rejected a static creed and have ever sought to study, understand, and follow the Bible as the source of doctrine and the guide for experience.
 Consequently, it should not be surprising that Adventist doctrine has developed over time building upon previous and new Bible study.

 As Sabbatarian Adventism emerged during the late 1840s, it brought various Christian truths and placed them in the framework of fulfilled prophecy and ongoing discovery of biblical teachings.
 A cluster of biblical teachings explained what had happened in 1844 and why Jesus had not come.
 The heavenly sanctuary, the end-time ministry of Jesus in the Most Holy Place, and the Sabbath as the seal of God were a particular focus.
 Adventist understanding of various theological perspectives continued to develop and improve over time.
 Two examples are the Sabbath and tithing.
-Early Adventists initially concluded, through Joseph Bates's influence, that the Sabbath should begin and end at 6:00 p.m.
-It was in 1855, nearly a decade after the initial Sabbath emphasis, that J. N. Andrews's biblical and historical presentation influenced believers to adopt sundown as the correct time to begin and end the Sabbath.
-Tithing first began in 1859 as systematic benevolence and had little or no link to the biblical teaching of 10 percent.
+Early Adventists initially concluded that the Sabbath should begin and end at 6:00 p.m.
+It was in 1855, nearly a decade after the initial Sabbath emphasis, that J. N. Andrews' biblical and historical presentation influenced believers to adopt sundown as the correct time to begin and end the Sabbath.
+Tithing first began in 1859 as "Systematic Benevolence" and had little or no link to the Biblical teaching of ten percent.
 It was not until the 1870s that a careful restudy of the topic led Seventh-day Adventists to adopt the tithing framework we practice today.
-A similar process is evident in Adventist understanding on the nature of God and the Trinity.
+A similar process is evident in the Adventist understanding of the nature of God and the Trinity.

-The purpose of this article is to outline the historical development of the Trinity view of Seventh-day Adventists from its beginning to the present day.
+The purpose of this article is to briefly outline the historical development of the view of the Trinity for Seventh-day Adventists from its beginning to the present day.

-Up to 1890: Antitrinitarian period
+Up to 1890: Anti-Trinitarian Period

-Until near the turn of the twentieth century, Seventh-day Adventist literature was almost unanimous in opposing the eternal deity of Jesus and the personhood of the Holy Spirit.
-During the earlier years, some even held the view that Christ was created.
+Until near the turn of the twentieth century Seventh-day Adventist literature was almost unanimous in opposing the eternal deity of Jesus and the personhood of the Holy Spirit.
+During the earlier years some even held the view that Christ was created.
 It is very important to understand that Adventist views were not homogeneous.
 Theological tension within Adventism began during the Millerite movement and is illustrated by the two principal leaders, William Miller and Joshua V. Himes.